BerWang/web/exercises/01_prof_dev/ESP8266_arduino.md

 ## Equipment List

 Below is a full costed kit list that includes the microcontroller, breadboard and all sensors.
-Prices and links are for Amazon but you can find these a lot cheaper if you shop around and you may be able to find some of this kit in the electronics lab (ask the supervisor in the lab first).
+Prices and links are for Amazon but you can find these a lot cheaper if you shop around and you may be able to find some of this kit in the electronics lab (ask the supervisor in the lab first). _You will be provided with kit to use in the lab sessions but may wish to purchase your own_.

 | Equipment                                                   | Cost  |
 | ----------------------------------------------------------- | ----- |